SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/architecture.md

 ## Storage

 Each user of the instructional cluster is provided 5GB of storage spaced accessible from JupyterHub.
-The space is provided by a [LINSTOR](https://linbit.com/linstor/) filesystem hosted on our three storage nodes.
+The space is provided by a [LINSTOR](https://linbit.com/linstor/) filesystem hosted on three storage nodes.

 ## Networking